adrianhajdin/project_syncfusion_dashboard/README.md

 ## Introduction
 This is a code repository for the corresponding video tutorial.

+If you want to get a finished, highly customizable Material UI version of a similar dashboard, check out https://www.wrappixel.com/templates/flexy-react-material-dashboard-admin/?ref=257&campaign=Flexy

 ## Launch your development career with project-based coaching - https://www.jsmastery.pro